-- Sexual intercourse This is particularly common if you’re having sex frequenty, and especially if there are multiple or new partners involved (slow down, tiger!)
+- Sexual intercourse This is particularly common if you’re having sex frequently, and especially if there are multiple or new partners involved (slow down, tiger!)

 - Poor personal hygiene UTIs are, as we’ve mentioned, bacterial infections.
-It’s clear why poor personal hygiene will put you a lot higher on the risk factor.
+It’s clear why poor personal hygiene will put you a lot higher up on the risk factor

 - Forms of contraception In particular, diaphragms and condoms with spermicidal foams are linked to a higher risk of contracting a UTI

 - Pregnancy A growing fetus puts pressure on your urinary tract, which can trap bacteria and/or cause difficulties peeing

 - Menopause Once you hit menopause, you may have trouble fully emptying your bladder (fun!) which puts you at a higher risk of a UTI

 - Heavy antibiotics use Antibiotics can disrupt the natural flora of your gut and your urinary tract, leaving you susceptible to infection